-LEGAL as eyes of hooks are no less than a hook's length apart and no more than 18 inches (45.72 cm) in baits and 12 inches (30.45 cm) in lures.
+LEGAL as eyes of hooks are no less than a hooks length apart and no more than 45.72 centimeters (18 inches) in baits and 30.45 centimeters (12 inches) in lures.

-NOT LEGAL as back hook is not firmly imbedded in or securely attached to bait and is a dangling or swinging hook.
+NOT LEGAL as back hook is not firmly imbedded in or securely attached to bait and is dangling or swinging hook.